02 Feb Max Media announces Anglo-Greek agency alliance

 Max Media, a full service marketing agency, develops and delivers powerful B2B and consumer advertising campaigns across the UK and worldwide.
 The London office knows that Greece, despite its economic demise is of strategic importance.

-The new alliance with IRA Media to create Max Media Greece will offer an extensive range of marketing expertise and off the back of that, business opportunities for the clients of both offices.
+The new alliance with Intermedia SA to create Max Media Greece will offer an extensive range of marketing expertise and off the back of that, business opportunities for the clients of both offices.
 Ultimately enabling them to become more successful, upscale and expand their operations bilaterally across the UK, Europe, Greece and further afield.

 Greece is a huge trading and migration gateway between East and West and has drawn a great deal of attention from investors keen to harness the emerging opportunities.